XIN-Solutions/hippo-xinmods/docs/README.md

     snsTopics : string[] -- a list of SNS topics to write hippo bus events to webhooks : string[] -- a list of webhooks to POST the JSON payload of the hippo bus event to.
+    assetCacheLength: long -- the cache-control max-age=<d> value passed back to the requestee.

 # Rigid Folders